gutyoh/Memorization-Tool-Go/README.md

                     __init__.cpython-310.pyc
 ```

-Then you'll have to `cd` into the "top" _Memorization-Tool-Go_ directory and initialize Go modules:
+Then you'll have to `cd` into the "top-level" _Memorization-Tool-Go_ directory and initialize Go modules:

 ```
 go mod init Memorization-Tool-Go